Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings (2022)

-- The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in the league.
+- The Rockies pitching staff ranked 29th in MLB with a collective 7.5 strikeouts per nine innings last season.

-- The Rockies' 5.08 team ERA ranked last among all MLB pitching staffs.
+- The Rockies' 5.08 team ERA ranked last among all league pitching staffs.

-- Rockies pitchers combined to give up 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Rockies allowed 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Freeland gets the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts through 27 1/3 innings pitched.
+- Davis (0-0) takes the mound for the Rockies to make his third start of the season.

-- In his last appearance on Saturday, the lefty went six innings against the Philadelphia Phillies, giving up four earned runs while surrendering five hits.
+- The righty last pitched on Friday, April 21 against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.